keptn-workshops/getting-started/04_Automatic_remediation/README.md

   ![](../images/anomaly_detection.png)

-As a last configuration step, we will disable the *Frequent Issue Detection* to make the demo repeatable.
+As a last configuration step, you will disable the *Frequent Issue Detection* to make the demo repeatable.

 * In your Dynatrace Tenant, go to **Settings -> Anomaly Detection -> Frequent Issue Detection**, disable all switches found in this menu and click on **Save changes**:

   ![](../images/disable-fid.png)

-## Generate User Traffic for your Simplenode service
+## Generate User Traffic for the Simplenode service

-Next, we will generate load on our deployed Simplenode service by using a prepared script.
+Next, you will generate load on your deployed Simplenode service by using a prepared script.

 * Switch into the folder containing the load generator by executing the following command in your Bastion host: